49ers QB Brock Purdy cleared for start of training camp following offseason elbow surgery

 General manager John Lynch said Tuesday that Purdy has been given the green light from doctors to practice after making good progress in his rehabilitation.

-“Brock’s cleared and ready to go,” general manager John Lynch said.
-“He’s been cleared.
-He’s going to be without restrictions.
-Having said that, we’re sticking to and adhering to a plan.
-He got after it the last couple days and we upped his pitch count.
-We believe in that plan.”
+“He going to be without restrictions,” Lynch said.
+“Having said that, we’re sticking and we’re adhering to a plan that’s been put in place for some time. … We believe in that plan.
+He’s cleared without restriction.
+There will be some time off due to pitch count and all that.
+But the great news is Brock has worked his tail off and he’s ready to go.”

-The Niners will ease Purdy back into the flow and won’t have him throw more than two days in a row so he won’t take part in the team’s first practice Wednesday after throwing the past two days.
+Purdy will be eased back into the flow and won’t throw more than two days in a row, so he won’t take part in the team’s first practice Wednesday after ramping up before camp.

 But Purdy is expected to resume his role as starter with the first team at practice Thursday, with Trey Lance and Sam Darnold sharing first-team reps when Purdy can’t go.